 Brian Haywood left the band in mid-1974 and I replaced him

-After winning "Group of the Year" and "Entertainers of the Year" at the 1974 NZ Music Awards, (see featurettes #1) Bulldogs Allstar Goodtime Band found themselves with no goals unachieved and nothing left to prove.
+featurettes #1) plus an "Entertainers of the Year Award" as well, Bulldogs Allstar Goodtime Band found themselves with no goals unachieved and nothing left to prove.

 FOR THE RECORD

 "Miss September" was the most successful composition of my overground period, She made it to number two on the NZ national charts, earning herself a gold record for sales on the way and even had a racehorse named after her.